Pennsylvania Public School Employees' Retirement System: Inflated Return on Investments Figure

 On April 9, 2021, a fourth law firm became involved, when the PSERS board resolved to retain the law firm of Sidley Austin LLP to represent and advise the Board in matters involving PSERS and its employees related to a Federal Investigation and related issues.
-Sidley Austin was replaced by Morgan Lewis in this role on April 19, 2021 by PSERB Resolution 2021-15.
+Sidley Austin was replaced by Morgan Lewis in this role on April 19, 2021, by PSERB Resolution 2021–15.

-On April 19, 2021 the PSERS board passed PSERB Resolution 2021-16, amending PSERB Resolution 2020-52, to increase the contribution rates for certain teachers, "certifying the actual nine-year performance figure of 6.34%".
+On April 19, 2021, the PSERS board passed PSERB Resolution 2021–16, amending PSERB Resolution 2020–52, to increase the contribution rates for certain teachers, "certifying the actual nine-year performance figure of 6.34%".
 The amended performance figure in this resolution triggers an increase of the annual deduction from the paychecks of approximately 100,000 public school employees.
 Teachers and educational staff hired since 2019 will contribute 8.25% of their pay, the remaining employees will contribute 8%, up from 7.5%.

 After its March 5, 2021 meeting, "The Board subsequently ordered a total review of all performance data to identify any additional errors."
 This concern over possible additional errors appears to be justified, as not only the erroneous 9-year return but also the 3-year, 5-year, and 10-year average returns of 5.62%, 5.64%, and 7.70% respectively, reported on page 92 of the FY2020 annual report are consistent with having used the inflated "Rate used" column.
 Using the historical column instead, gives 5.63%, 5.63%, and 7.66%, respectively.
 The reported FY2011 return of 20.37% is used for both 10-year calculations.

 In September 2021, the U.S. Securities and Exchange Commission subpoenaed the fund for records related to the adoption of the inflated return on investments figure and records regarding possible improper "compensation and gifts" given to fund staff.

 In November 2021, lawyers from law firm Womble Bond Dickenson told a fund board committee that they had completed their independent investigation into the inflated investment return figure.
 Womble partner Claire J. Rauscher had previously told the PSERS board that some fund employees were concerned with how they would be portrayed in the report, but noted that the investigation found that no criminal activity, and cautioned against full transparency and suggested only briefing the PSERS board verbally, without distributing a written report.
 Both Democratic and Republican politicians have called for a public release of the report, including Governor Tom Wolf, Attorney General and Democratic gubernatorial candidate Josh Shapiro, and Republican gubernatorial candidates Jake Corman, Doug Mastriano, Scott Martin, Guy Ciarrochi, Scott Gerow, and John Ventre.
 The report was made public on February 1, 2022.

+In January 2024, the Securities and Exchange commission fined the fund $1.5 million, finding that the firm “failed to adequately investigate” the difference between the figures.